Clemapfel/jluna/docs/manual.md

 ### Implications

-With our newly acquired knowledge about named and unnamed proxy, we can investigate previous sections, where we learned how to mutate Julia-side values:
+With our newly acquired knowledge about named and unnamed proxies, we can investigate code from the previous sections more closely:

 ```cpp
 Main.safe_eval(R"(